The best places to eat, stay, shop and visit in the South West

 Chardonnay vinegar 10ml

-5. Put a large pan, for which you have a lid, on a medium heat.
-Add the rapeseed oil and wait for it to warm up and then add the vegetables and the bay leaf.
-Add in a tablespoon of water, pop the lid on and allow the vegetables to sweat, i.e cook without colouring.
+4. Put a large pan (which has a lid) over a medium heat.
+Add the rapeseed oil, wait for it to warm up, then add the vegetables and bay leaf.
+Add a tablespoon of water, pop the lid on and allow the vegetables to sweat.

-6. When the vegetables start to soften, add in the garlic butter and pop the lid on for another minute.
+5. When the vegetables start to soften, add the garlic butter and put the lid on for another minute.

-8. Pop the lid back on and give the pan a big shake.
-Allow the cider to start to evaporate and become steam, which will cook the shellfish.
+6. Add the clams, cockles and cider.
+Put the lid back on and give the pan a good shake.
+Allow the cider to begin to evaporate and turn into steam, which will cook the shellfish.

-9. After another minute, add in the mussels and give the pan another good shake with the lid on.
+7. After another minute, add the mussels, return the lid and give the pan another shake.
 Leave the shellfish to cook for another minute.

-10. Take the lid off, give it a stir with a slotted spoon and check all the shells are open.
-The shellfish should be nicely coloured and not translucent – if there are any still translucent or some not opened, pop the lid back on and cook for another minute.
+8. Take the lid off, stir everything well with a slotted spoon and check all the shells are open.
+The shellfish should be nicely coloured and not translucent – if any of the fish is translucent or the shells unopened, put the lid back on and cook for another minute.

-11. Take the lid off and with a slotted spoon remove the shellfish into the bowls you’re serving in.
+9. Take the lid off and, with a slotted spoon, remove the shellfish and place them into serving bowls.

-13. Finally, add in the sliced parsley and lovage and spoon the mixture over the hot shellfish.
-We’d recommend serving with a slice of lightly toasted sourdough or any fresh bread.
+12. Spoon the mixture over the hot shellfish.
+Serve with a slice of lightly toasted sourdough.